Memories of amplitude and direction coexist and compete in non-Brownian suspensions

-Besides the need to further probe this mesoscopic picture, we also note that the origin of irreversibility is not firmly established, but that it likely involves interactions between microscopic features on particles' rough surfaces \cite{PhysRevE.75.066309}.
-Therefore, more mechanistic insights are likely to come from future experiments that measure the pair-correlation function $g(\vec r)$ in the plane of shear and observe its evolution (building on work in Refs.\ \citenum{10.1122/1.549944} and \citenum{GadalaMaria1980ShearInduced}), while systematically varying particle volume fraction, stiffness, and roughness.
+We also note that the origin of irreversibility is not firmly established, but that it likely involves interactions between microscopic features on particles' rough surfaces \cite{PhysRevE.75.066309}.
+Therefore, more mechanistic insights are likely to come from future experiments that measure the pair-correlation function $g(\vec r)$ in the plane of shear and observe its evolution, while systematically varying particle volume fraction, stiffness, and roughness---building on experiments with steady shear \cite{2023AcRhe..62..253L, 10.1122/1.549944, GadalaMaria1980ShearInduced}.
+Such studies may also deepen understanding of the reported hyperuniform structure at $\gamma_c$~\cite{PhysRevLett.115.108301, PhysRevLett.125.148001}, since hyperuniformity alone does not exclude a global anisotropy that encodes direction, or nearest-neighbor pairs that encode strain amplitude.

-Recent studies of a 2D jammed, amorphous solid reveal a similar interplay between memories of direction and amplitude~\cite{Galloway2022-ok, PhysRevX.15.011043, KeimMedinaSciAdv2022}.
-Although the physics of particle interactions is very different, after oscillatory shear at amplitude $\lesssim 0.1$ the system generally has memories of both amplitude and the direction of preparation~\cite{RevModPhys.91.035002, PaulsenKeimSolidsARCMP2023}.
+Recent studies of a 2D jammed, amorphous solid suggest a similar interplay between memories of direction and amplitude~\cite{Galloway2022-ok, PhysRevX.15.011043, KeimMedinaSciAdv2022}.
+Although particle interactions are very different (jammed and conservative, instead of dilute and dissipative), after oscillatory shear at amplitude $\lesssim 0.1$ the system generally has memories of both amplitude and the direction of preparation~\cite{RevModPhys.91.035002, PaulsenKeimSolidsARCMP2023}.
 As with suspensions, the direction is erased at larger amplitudes, where there is an apparent critical transition in which the system can no longer find a reversible steady state~\cite{PhysRevResearch.5.021001}.
 Studies with quenched elastoplastic models further show that amplitude memory depends on direction~\cite{kumar2024, mungan2025}.
-Memories of amplitude and direction, and critical reversible-irreversible transitions under cyclic driving, have been observed in frictional granular solids and many more systems~\cite{toiya2004,benson2021,PaulsenKeimSolidsARCMP2023, PhysRevResearch.5.021001}.
-We propose that this triad of connected behaviors, organized around a critical point, might be a generic motif that warrants further consideration.
+Memories of amplitude and direction, and critical reversible-irreversible transitions under cyclic driving, have also been observed separately in frictional granular solids and many more systems~\cite{toiya2004,benson2021,PaulsenKeimSolidsARCMP2023, PhysRevResearch.5.021001,Dasent2025Faultzone}.